-While pasteurization is taunted as a method of protecting us from infection, it is interesting to note that according to the CDC, not a single person has died from drinking raw milk in over a decade.
+Pasteurization is touted as a method of protecting us from infection.
+But the CDC notes that not a single person has died from drinking raw milk in over a decade.

 - In 2006 alone, there were at least 1,300 people who got sick from pasteurized milk – just in California!

 - The nation’s largest recorded outbreak of Salmonella was due to PASTEURIZED milk contaminated with antibiotic-resistant Salmonella typhimurium.
 Occurring between June 1984 and April 1985, this outbreak caused over 200,000 to be sick and 18 deaths.

 So that’s one myth busted: That raw milk is universally dangerous for everyone, and you shouldn’t ever touch it.

 2. Most American dairies use Holstein cows who never graze on fresh grass.